BYO-UPM/HUPA_database/data/HUPA_db/README.md

     * Text label describing the pathology (e.g. nodules, polyp, sulcus, oedema, leukoplakia, etc.).

-* This sheet defines the mapping between each "Patient code" and its corresponding clinical diagnosis.
+* This worksheet defines the mapping between each "Patient code" and its corresponding clinical diagnosis.